annotation/text-fabric/docs/Model/Apps.md

         the Jupyter notebook).
         Web apps can better use `runSearch` below.

-??? abstract "runSearch(api, query, cache)"
+??? abstract "runSearch(app, query, cache)"
     A wrapper around the generic search interface of TF.
     Before running the TF search, the *query* will be looked up in the *cache*.
     If present, its cached results/error messages will be returned.
     If not, the query will be run, results/error messages collected, put in the *cache*, and returned.

     ??? note "Context web app"
         The intended context of this function is: web app.

 ??? abstract "runSearchCondensed(api, query, cache, condenseType)"
     When query results need to be condensed into a container, this function takes care of that.
     It first tries the *cache* for condensed query results.
     If that fails,
     it collects the bare query results from the cache or by running the query.